32blit/32blit-sdk/README.md

 ## 32blit-sdl

-The `32blit-sdl` directory contains an SDL2 HAL for 32blit compatible with Linux and Linux-on-Windows using XMing.
+The `32blit-sdl` directory contains an SDL2 HAL for 32blit compatible with Linux, macOS, Windows and Emscripten.
 You can use it to run your 32blit projects on your computer and test/debug them a little quicker.

 You should be careful relying upon it, however, since `32blit-sdl` is *not an emulator* you may run into memory or performance problems when deploying your game to a 32blit console.